 If you have a large, irreparable rotator-cuff tear, you may be able to replace just the ball of the upper arm bone with an oversized ball or undergo a reverse total shoulder replacement, where the ball of the upper arm bone is replaced with a rectangular plastic insert and the socket with a metal ball.
 After this type of surgery your shoulder will depend on the deltoid muscles instead of the rotator cuff to power and position the arm.
 Both surgeries provide substantial pain reduction.

-You can expect to attend physical therapy after surgery, sometimes even starting as early as the next day.
+You can expect to attend physical therapy after surgery, sometimes even the next day.
 Although it can take up to a year, the majority of patients who undergo total shoulder replacement surgery feel much better.
 You will find that you are able to move your shoulder with greater ease and without pain, making everyday tasks enjoyable again.